ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 #### 7.3.
 Processing S3 files in Envizi

-- The Envizi automatically pull the data from S3 and process it.
+- Envizi automatically pull the data from S3 and process it.
 The accounts and account summary page looks like this now.

 <img src="images/image-15.png">